daattali/beautiful-jekyll/_drafts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 ### Parameters of the study

 We will see here 2 scenarios:
-- Scenario A : Small infrastructure, 3 hosts running vSphere Standard only.
+- **Scenario A : Small infrastructure**, 3 hosts running vSphere Standard only.
-- Scenario B : Advanced Infrastructure, 8 Hosts running vSphere with Operations Manager Enterprise Plus and VSAN advanced.
+- **Scenario B : Advanced Infrastructure**, 8 Hosts running vSphere with Operations Manager Enterprise Plus and VSAN advanced.

 In each scenario we will detail 2 configurations:
-- Single socket servers equipped with E5-2698 v4 (20 cores each)
+- **Single socket** servers equipped with E5-2698 v4 (20 cores each)
-- Dual socket servers equipped with E5-2640 v4 (10 cores)
+- **Dual socket** servers equipped with E5-2640 v4 (10 cores)

-I picked these 2 deliberatly to have a fair point of comparison: the total number of cores in the cluster.
+I picked these models deliberatly to have a fair point of comparison: the total number of cores in the cluster.

-The price of the processors come from the Intel website.
-The price of the VMware licenses come from the Dell configurator website.
+The price of the processors come from the Intel ARK website and the price of the VMware licenses from the Dell configurator website.

 For these configs I set a fixed base price for the servers (no license, no CPU) to 3000$ and 5000$ respectively, but this is not relevant as it will be a constant.
 What we are actually interested in are the processors, so let's dig in.